 Is the Risk Increases with Age?

 The CA125 Home Test Kit is of significant importance in old Age.
 This is because the risk of developing ovarian cancer increases with Age.
 This is due to natural ageing and cumulative exposure to risk factors over time.
-Hormonal changes, environmental factors, and genetic predisposition play a role in the development of ovarian cancer.
-Most ovarian cancer cases occur in women over 50.
+Hormonal changes, environmental factors, and genetic predisposition play a role in the development of ovarian organ cancer.
+Most ovarian tumour cases occur in women over 50.
 The highest incidence rates were observed in those aged 60 and above.
-It is crucial for older women to be aware of this increased risk and to undergo regular monitoring through CBC consultation tests with doctors.
-By staying informed and proactive, older women can take steps to manage their risk and potentially improve their outcomes about ovarian cancer.
+It is crucial for older women to be aware of this increased risk and to undergo regular monitoring through CBC Full consultation tests with doctors.
+By staying informed and proactive, older women can take steps to manage their risk and potentially improve their outcomes about cancer.

 How can we aid in preventing disease?